 Fixed Universal Life Pros and Cons

-Pros: This is the least risky of the 3 because the cash value accumulates interest based on the insurance company’s overall investment accounts, which are usually tied to bonds that are relatively safe, according to an article from LifeHealthPro.
+Pros: This is the least risky of the 3 because the cash value accumulates interest based on the insurance company’s overall investment accounts, which are usually tied to bonds that are relatively safe.
 This type of policy typically has a guaranteed fixed interest rate that is not subject to changes in the market, which provides more stable growth of the cash value.

 Cons: Because the insurance company’s investment portfolio grows according to the performance of these safer bonds, the cash value earns a lower return.